 See the Office for Democratic Institutions and Human Rights (ODIHR) report on hate crime incidents here and press release here.
 Worryingly they state that hate crime remains a serious problem across the OSCE region.
 A video which highlights their work on antisemitism can be seen here.

-Reports from the Personal Representative of the OSCE Chair-in-Office on Combating Anti-Semitism can be found on ODIHR’s Tolerance and Non-Discrimination Information System (TANDIS).The annual report of hate crimes in the OSCE region (incidents and responses) is available online for 2011 here.
+Reports from the Personal Representative of the OSCE Chair-in-Office on Combating Anti-Semitism can be found on ODIHR’s Tolerance and Non-Discrimination Information System (TANDIS).The annual report of hate crimes in the OSCE region (incidents and responses) is available online here.
 Their report on Holocaust memorial days is here.
 A report from an OSCE conference on tackling racism in sport is available here and you can find a copy of ODIHR’s report of the OSCE High Level Meeting on “Confronting Anti-Semitism in Public Discourse” from 23-24 March available here.
 The All-Party Parliamentary Group Against Antisemitism was used as a best practice model.